sunlightlabs/ansible-common-roles/README.md

 Useful (somewhat) general-purpose ansible tasks.

+General variables:

-deploy_type should be set to vagrant or ec2
+* deploy_type (should be set to 'vagrant' or 'ec2')

 ## common